foucherjocelyn/transcendance/ft_transcendence/design_api.md

 ## Get a game by game id

 Provide game information based on the provided game ID.
-Only the user who is the player of the game is allowed access.
+Only the websocket server is allowed access.

 ```typescript
 GET /api/v1/game/<game_id>